-This icon alerts you to nerdy discussions that you may well want to skip
+This icon alerts you to nerdy discussions that you may well want to skip (or read when no one else is around).

 This icon alerts you to shortcuts or other valuable hints related to the topic at hand.

 This icon alerts you to information to keep in mind if you want to meet with a modicum of success.